tejbirwason/tejbirwason.github.io/about.md

 Hi!
 I'm **[Tejbir Wason](http://about.me/tejbirwason)**.
 I'm a Junior Software Engineering student at UBC graduating in 2016 with co-op living in the beautiful city of Vancouver, Canada.

 I love to read and write juicy code.
-I dabble with rails web developement, social bots, web crawlers, operating system concepts, digital system design, kinect motion and any quantified-self gizmo I can get my hands on.
+I dabble in rails, web crawling, data mining, operating system concepts, digital system design, kinect motion and any quantified-self tech.

 I am a former intern at [Broadcom](http://www.broadcom.com) and a summer '14 intern at [Alcatel Lucent](http://www.alcatel-lucent.com).